 Packages will be held for students at the front desk and are available for residents to pick up (with photo ID) during desk hours only.
-Mail will be forwarded for 10 days following a resident's departure from campus housing, provided a forwarding address is provided.
-It is the responsibility of residents to change their address with senders to ensure receipt of mail and packages following this 10-day forwarding period.
-Packages not picked up within 30 days will be forwarded or returned to sender.
+Mail will be forwarded for 30 days following a resident's departure from campus housing, provided a forwarding address is provided.
+After 30 days, mail and packages will be returned to sender.
+It is the responsibility of residents to change their address with senders to ensure receipt of mail and packages following period.
+Packages not picked up within 30 days will be returned to sender.